getsolus/help-center-docs/installation/preparing-to-install/en.md

 ##### Command Line

 1. First, insert the USB drive into your computer and open Terminal (found in Applications/Utilities).
-2. You need to identify your USB drive by listing your storage devices with the following command -
+2. You need to identify your USB drive by listing your storage devices with the following command:

 ``` bash
 diskutil list
 ```

-You should see output similar to this -
+You should see output similar to this:

 ``` bash
 /dev/disk0 (internal, physical):